The Story of Xtrakt

 Simultaneous to designing and manufacturing products, Charlotte Piper does interior decorations for companies and private individuals, although styling jobs for interior magazines also sneak in once in a while.

-Also for these jobs the philosophy is very clear: durable solutions.
+Also for these jobs, the philosophy is very clear: durable solutions.
 Classic combined with raw.
 New and old.
 A home can never be constructed in just a few days.

 What is happening in the housing tv-shows is strictly entertainment.
-It is not examples of homes that reflect personality, and to me it is not homes that appeal to my heart.
+It is not examples of homes that reflect personality, and to me, it is not homes that appeal to my heart.

 It is therefore extremely important that the designs are simplistic with a slight twist.
-The designs should not dominate the room, but rather provide the room a certain feeling.
+The designs should not dominate the room, but rather provide the room with a certain feeling.

 Xtrakt’s products are manufactured in Denmark and that will always be the case.